nafisazaman7772/OccuBias-Dataset/README.md

 ## Associated Research
-This dataset accompanies the MSc by Research thesis:
+This dataset accompanies the MSc thesis:
 **"Occupational Gender Bias in Large Language Models: A Multi-Level Analysis Using the OccuBias Dataset"**

 ## License